Business Startup CostsUpdated March 2026

 LowNational avg: $125,000High

 Lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly.
 In Terre Haute, that climate reality intersects with an economy built on a community where local business owners price for neighbors, not tourists — and it shows in every quote you get.
-The result for start a food truck is a market where a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+The result for start a food truck is a market where a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 A median household income of $32K frames what's affordable — and what isn't.

 What Matters Most